AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

-**At Higher Levels.** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d10 for every two slot levels above 2nd.
+**At Higher Levels.** When you cast this spell using a Spell Slot of 4th level or higher, the damage increases by 1d10 for every two slot levels above 2nd.

 :